-If the patch does fall off, what you need to do depends on how long it has been off, and how many days you had a patch on before it came off.
+If it does fall off, what you need to do depends on how long it has been off, and how many days you had it on before it came off.

 If the patch has been off for less than 48 hours: